monstermac77/vr/README.md

 6) Restart your computer

 **Usage**
-* Just turn on an Index controller.
-SteamVR will launch, quit, then launch again with everything configured.
+* Start-up: Turn on an Index controller.
+Wait for SteamVR to automatically launch, quit, then launch again.
+* Shutdown: Exit SteamVR from within your HMD.
+Wait for SteamVR to quit.

 **Optional Features**
 * Maintaining SteamVR Home